Hanabi-Live/hanabi-live/packages/game/README.md

 npm install @hanabi-live/game --save
 ```

-If you want to use the reducer functions to compute new game states, turn states, and so on., then you also need to install [Immer](https://immerjs.github.io/immer/):
+If you want to use the reducer functions to compute new game states, then you also need to install [Immer](https://immerjs.github.io/immer/):

 ```sh
 npm install immer --save